XSLiuLab/Seq2Neo/README.md

 seq2neo --mode multiple --inputfile data/test_input.csv --outdir data/
 ```

-You will get two files, **immuno_input_file.csv** and **cnn_results.csv**, the former includes the predictions of TAP and IC50 performed by netCTLpan and netMHCpan4.1b respectively, and the latter is the final results including immunogenicity scores.
+You will get two files, **immuno_input_file.csv** and **cnn_results.csv**.
+The former includes the predictions of TAP and IC50 performed by netCTLpan and netMHCpan4.1b, respectively, and the latter is the final results including immunogenicity scores.